 - Love.
 Most of the time, when we think of love, we think of romance.
 While this love is wonderful and important, it does not acknowledge the many other sources of love in our lives.
 Expressing love through faith, family, relationships, and serving others is what gives my life meaning.

 - Knowledge.
 As long as I am alive, I will try to learn something new every day.
 Whether it be in a classroom, from a book, a conversation, an observation, or a reflection, at the end of each day, I hope to know more than when I wake up.

 - Adventure.
 Life is an adventure and should be experienced instead of watching it pass by.
 I am addicted to life-enhancing experiences.
 Although I love the chance to broaden my perspective through travel as much as possible, I try to find adventure wherever I am.
 There are adventures to be had every day.
 Every challenge or every problem to be solved can be an adventure.
 It’s all about perception.

 What are the small things you do every day to be happy/fulfilled?

 - Pray and practice gratitude.
 Tomorrow is not a guarantee.
 I keep a gratitude journal to end each day with appreciation for the details of my life and for the people I have met.

 - Dance.
-I will dance with or without music, in a group of people or at home by myself, on a dance floor or in a grocery store.
+I will dance with or without music, in a group of people at home by myself, on a dance floor, or in a grocery store.
 Life is one big dance!
 (I take it literally)